MicrosoftDocs/power-automate-docs/articles/customer-managed-keys.md

 We provide a summary view for all runs from both existing and new flow runs post CMK application.
 This view contains summary information such as run id, start time, duration, and fail/successs.
 It doesn't contain input/output data.

+## Protecting flows in Environments that are already protected by CMK

+For environments that are already protected by CMK, protecting flows using CMK can be requested by a Support Ticket.
 ## Known limitations

 Limitations include limitations for features using analytics pipeline and for non-solution cloud flows triggered by Power Apps, as described in this section.

-## Protecting flows in Environments that are already protected by CMK

-For environments that are already protected by CMK, create a Support Ticket to request protection of flows in said environment.
-Learn More.

 ### Limitations on features applying analytics pipeline